PCSFN Lifetime Achievement Award

 The President's Council on Sports, Fitness & Nutrition (PCSFN) Lifetime Achievement Award is given annually to up to five individuals whose careers have greatly contributed to the advancement or promotion of physical activity, fitness, sports, or nutrition nationwide.

-Nominations will be accepted between September 30 through March 1.
-Nominations received after March 1 will not be accepted.
+Nominations for 2019 awards will be accepted January 2 through April 15.
+Nominations received after April 15 will not be accepted.
 Nominations with incomplete information will not be considered.
 Eligible nominations will be reviewed and winners determined by the President's Council members.

 Factors considered in the selection process include: span and scope of career; population and area of PCSFN mission served; reach of individual’s work; successes for the individual; and miscellaneous information.
 Please see the nomination form for detailed criteria for the nomination process.